Pcarioca/Fake-News-Identifier2/README.md

 [x] solve bugs <br>
 [ ] Relax and wait for judgement <br>
 <hr>
-<h3>Accomplishments that we're proud of</h3>
+<h3>Accomplishments that I'm proud of</h3>
-<p>The website looks beautiful, it is useful and works perfectly.
-And in just under 12 hours.</p>
+<p>The website looks beautiful, it is useful and works perfectly.</p>

 <h3>What's next for FAKE News Identifier</h3>
-<p>We are going to hire specialists in Journalism and everything that regards News, who will do research on news sources that appear on the website.
+<p>I am going to hire specialists in Journalism and everything that regards News, who will do research on news sources that appear on the website.
 Also, we may add an IP-based ranking system to recognise people who are truthful with their feedback.</p>